Kayla Ramos - Care, Care & Community in Jamaica

 From day one, the Projects Abroad Jamaica staff made sure we felt comfortable in our host families, had enough to eat and drink and had enough supplies and materials at our placements.
 Whenever any of us needed anything from the supermarket, such as more snacks or water, the staff was always willing to take us.
 They often asked us how we liked Jamaica, our volunteer work and our social events.

-Since we were Short-term Specials, all the staff were very protective and made sure the different project groups were together.
+Since we were High School Specials, all the staff were very protective and made sure the different project groups were together.
 We were always with at least one staff member, our host family, or our taxi driver at all times, which made us feel very safe in a country without our parents.

 The two staff members at our placement did a great job coming up with creative, fun, and interesting activities for us to do with the children at our placement.
 The girls and I enjoyed our taxi driver, "Herbie".
 He taught us things about Jamaica, himself, and made our daily trips to and from our home and volunteer placement much more fun and interesting.